ppy/osu-wiki/news/2025/2025-02-07-osumania-7k-world-cup-2025-quarterfinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/VIDEO_ID?start=XXX&end=XXX" frameborder="0" allowfullscreen></iframe>
 </div>

 Japan (#4) versus Indonesia (#5) was bound to be a match between two titans fighting for their spot in the winners' bracket.
-Japan is well-known for their strong rice skill thanks to ::{ flag=JP }:: [butanic](https://osu.ppy.sh/users/1433586) and ::{ flag=JP }:: [rainlily](https://osu.ppy.sh/users/485007).
-With their newfound teammates, ::{ flag=JP }:: [Suzuha_l](https://osu.ppy.sh/users/6132697) and ::{ flag=JP }:: [[ misa ]](https://osu.ppy.sh/users/10011429), this made for a very well balanced team.
+Japan is well known for their strong rice skill thanks to ::{ flag=JP }:: [butanic](https://osu.ppy.sh/users/1433586) and ::{ flag=JP }:: [rainlily](https://osu.ppy.sh/users/485007).
+With their newfound teammates, ::{ flag=JP }:: [Suzuha_l](https://osu.ppy.sh/users/6132697) and ::{ flag=JP }:: [[ misa ]](https://osu.ppy.sh/users/10011429), this made for a very well-balanced team.
 Indonesia on the other hand has very strong LN players, courtesy of ::{ flag=ID }:: [Onta_Bekasi](https://osu.ppy.sh/users/8677684) being a force to be reckoned with throughout this tournament's history.
-With the help of ::{ flag=ID }:: [_yea](https://osu.ppy.sh/users/20834055) and ::{ flag=ID }:: [[ -Asriel- ]](https://osu.ppy.sh/users/11829623) on rice sets, this made Indonesia yet another fairly well balanced team.
+With the help of ::{ flag=ID }:: [_yea](https://osu.ppy.sh/users/20834055) and ::{ flag=ID }:: [[ -Asriel- ]](https://osu.ppy.sh/users/11829623) on rice sets, this made Indonesia yet another fairly well-balanced team.
 Given each team's strengths, this would be a match where hybrid maps would play a key role in their success.

 It should not be a surprise that Japan chose to protect [Ito Kanako - Tataeshi Tatakai no Uta](https://osu.ppy.sh/beatmapsets/2314259#mania/4952567) (RC3), whereas Indonesia protected [Monster Siren Records & Kirara Magic - Fu Da Huang](https://osu.ppy.sh/beatmapsets/2314248#mania/4952550) (LN4), with Indonesia banning [Sound piercer & ginkiha (feat.
 Yuzuha & NeLiME) - MI:LIGHT CONNECT](https://osu.ppy.sh/beatmapsets/2314240#mania/4952529) (RC2) and Japan banning the very opposite by choosing [YURRY CANON - Tsukuyomi Step (feat. nameless)](https://osu.ppy.sh/beatmapsets/2314243#mania/4952535) (LN2).
 With Japan starting the match with RC3 and winning with no less than the best team score on said map, and Indonesia following up with LN3, the signature strengths of both teams were at full display.
 They were not going to hold back any punches!